kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 configuration is inappropriately throttling important traffic, or find poorly-behaved workloads that may be harming system health.

-* `apiserver_flowcontrol_rejected_requests_total` is a vector of
+* `apiserver_flowcontrol_rejected_requests_total` is a counter vector
-  counters (cumulative since server start) of requests that were rejected, broken down by the labels `flowSchema` (indicating the one that matched the request), `priorityLevel` (indicating the one to which ithe request was assigned), and `reason`.
+  (cumulative since server start) of requests that were rejected, broken down by the labels `flowSchema` (indicating the one that matched the request), `priorityLevel` (indicating the one to which the request was assigned), and `reason`.
 The `reason` label will be have one of the following values:
     * `queue-full`, indicating that too many requests were already queued,
     * `concurrency-limit`, indicating that the